 A. The C.MI Course Instructor is Stephen Rinaldi, D.MT.
 He is an experienced meditation teacher-training facilitator, with over 20-years of developing web-based educational, teacher-training, and online mindfulness meditation study programs.
 Read more details here.

 Q. Do other schools offer this same C.MI program?

-A. No. This specific C.MI curriculum is only available from UHT, the certifying body for this course.
+A. No. While there are many other meditation programs and schools (of many different traditions), this specific C.MI curriculum is only available from UHT, the certifying body for this course.

 back to top